 The DORS app also provides information on national and provincial addiction recovery supports and services, such as the Addiction Helpline, helping ensure people have the information they need to move towards their journey to recovery.

-The DORS app cannot guarantee that an overdose will not occur.
-Still, it can provide ongoing monitoring to ensure medical assistance reaches an individual as quickly as possible if they become unresponsive.
+The DORS app cannot guarantee that an overdose will not occur, but it does provide ongoing monitoring to ensure medical response reaches an individual as quickly as possible if they become unresponsive.

-*DORS is currently available in the greater Edmonton and Calgary area (click here to see the full coverage areas), with plans to expand to the rest of Alberta.
+*DORS is currently available to the communities in the Edmonton, Calgary and South zones (click here to see the full coverage areas), with plans to expand to the rest of Alberta.

 Powered by Aware360

 Protecting privacy and personal data is at the heart of the app design.

 Download the app from Google Play or the Apple Store on your phone.
 Add only your cellphone number to register.

 When using alone, press the Start Button on the app and confirm your location.
 A timer will count down.
 It can be extended or cancelled at any time.

 If you don't cancel or extend your session and the timer ends, an alarm will try to alert you and an emergency alert is sent to a Respond Centre